Current Studio Artists

 Always interested in physically crafting work with a variety of materials, Karina majored in sculpture at the Alberta University of the Arts, and later studied theatre prop building at the Banff Centre in Alberta.

-She lives in Victoria on traditional lək̓ʷəŋən (Lekwungen) Territory and in addition to being an artist she works as a props builder and scenic artists for theatre and opera productions.
+She lives in Victoria on traditional lək̓ʷəŋən (Lekwungen) Territory and in addition to being an artist she works as a props builder and scenic artist for theatre and opera productions.

 Regan Rasmussen

 In addition to her studio practise, Regan teaches at University of Victoria and is committed to arts advocacy in the community.
-Her art has been exhibited in public and private collections across Canada and in the UK and she is the recipient of national and international teaching awards.
-She has served on the arc.hive Board of Directors since 2018.
+Her art has been exhibited in public and private collections across Canada and the UK.
+She is the recipient of national and international teaching awards, is co-gallery coordinator for arc.hive artist run centre in Victoria, BC and serves on the provincial executive of the BC Art Teachers’ Association.

 Jen Wilson